SpaceK33z/plex2netflix/README.md

 plex2netflix --host 192.168.0.42 --token=xxx --section=Movies
 ```

 Optionally comma-separate the sections like `--section=Movies,Shows`.
+If you leave out `--section`, it will try to automatically find libraries.

 If your Plex server lives at a non-default port, you can use `--port`.